0cjs/sedoc/ee/memory.md

 SRAM can be battery-backed when the system power is off; see [this EDN article](sch/simpleCMOS_RAMbackup.jpg) (from [this message][f65 32004]) for CMOS switch and single-transistor designs.
+[Robert Sprowson's EPROM Emulator][ee sprow] design also has much useful information.

 ### FRAM